DigiLive/jQuery-Merge-for-php-diff/readme.md

 Playground
 ----------

-I added an example folder.
-It should be pretty straight forward.
-You have to run `composer install` inside it because i did not include the PHP DIFF Class itself.
+In the project folder:
+  * Run `npm install`
+  * Open a php server `php -S localhost:8080`
+  * And open the example page in a browser [localhost:8080/example](http://localhost:8080/example)

-There are `a.txt` and `b.txt` where you can change the compared files.
+In the example folder you can find `a.txt` and `b.txt` where you can change the compared files.
 Inside the `index.php` you can change the DIFF Style from side-by-side to inline and play with the plugin-options.